 If you’re searching for the perfect itinerary covering 3 days in Split Croatia, then this is it!
-As someone who has been living in and exploring Croatia over the last eight years, I’ve visited Split countless times and have nailed the ideal itinerary for first-time visitors.
+As someone who has been living in and exploring Croatia since 2014, I’ve visited Split countless times and have nailed the ideal itinerary for first-time visitors.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

 Split is a city that surprises most and leaves a lasting impression on all.
 Imagine a city literally built within the ruins of an ancient seaside Palace, with streets covered in marble, winding alleys with quaint hidden restaurants, bars, and cafes, a shimmering waterfront, and a bustling promenade lined with souvenir shops and cocktail bars.
 Split is a living museum, and getting lost in these archaic alleyways, sipping on a few fruity cocktails overlooking the harbor, and perusing the markets beneath the Palace, will surely be the trip of a lifetime.